igrafx/miningkafka/howto.md

 ## Examples

 This section provides practical examples for configuring and using iGrafx Kafka Modules in various scenarios.
-These examples guide you through setting up data streams, configuring connectors, and utilizing custom User Defined Functions (UDFs) to enhance data processing within the LiveConnect environment.
+These examples guide you through setting up data streams, configuring connectors, and utilizing custom User Defined Functions (UDFs) to enhance data processing within the environment.
 Each example demonstrates how to effectively integrate iGrafx Kafka Modules into your data workflows, enabling powerful transformations and real-time insights.

 ### Basic ksqlDB example
-This initial example offers a quick look at ksqlDB's capabilities for building a pipeline within LiveConnect.
+This initial example offers a quick look at ksqlDB's capabilities for building a pipeline within the environment.
-Make sure LiveConnect is running before running this example.
+Make sure the docker compose is started before running this example.

 #### Creation of a pipeline